ahzia/Sign-bridge/README.md

   npm install
   npm run dev
   # or for desktop app:
-  npm run tauri:dev
+  npm run electron:dev
   ```

-- The app will be available at [http://localhost:5173](http://localhost:5173) (web) or as a native window (Tauri).
+- The app will be available at [http://localhost:5173](http://localhost:5173) (web) or as a native window (Electron).

 ---

 ## Documentation
-- [Frontend README](./frontend/README.md): UI, Tauri, and web app details
+- [Frontend README](./frontend/README.md): UI, Electron, and web app details
 - [Backend README](./backend/README.md): API endpoints, Python setup, and model info

 ---